 It is also believed that by feeding certain things to your birds at nightfall, it will keep them warm through much of the night.
 This is another debated topic, and just as many people say it doesn’t work as say it does.
 My thought is, as long as you aren’t feeding unhealthy treats in excess and what you are feeding them is not harmful to them, why not?
 The most commonly cited ‘warming food’ is whole or cracked corn (scratch grains are often mentioned as well).
-It should be noted here that feeding corn or scratch grains as a sole ration is not a healthy diet, and it should only be given in a few handfuls before roost time if you are trying to take advantage of the warming effect!
+It should be noted here that feeding corn or scratch grains as a sole ration is not a healthy diet, and it should only be given in a few handfuls before roost time if you are trying to take advantage of any potential warming effect!
 Another note here, I would advise against the use of Styrofoam for this effect, and for boredom busting as well!
 Styrofoam is not good for your birds to eat at all!
 Even disregarding the composition of it, Styrofoam will fill your birds up and pass through them, largely, if not completely, undigested.
 This will mean that what calories your birds could have gotten from actual food will have been replaced with nothing, and in the winter time your birds need all the energy they can get to survive!

 Because it has gained some interest, I thought I would add here a note about sweaters, such as the one seen in the below picture.
 Due to the fact that they restrict feather movement and don't allow a bird to insulate itself properly, it is advised that you never use sweaters on fully feathered birds in the wintertime.
 Personally, I wouldn't use a sweater in any case during the winter, as my experience as shown that they do next to nothing for birds that are missing feathers when it comes to cold winter nights.
 If you have a bird in a severe molt like the bird in the below picture, save yourself the effort and just bring her to a more mild location, preferably not fully heated, like a garage or basement, to keep an eye on her until her feathers regrow.
 As was discussed above, heating a bird during molt is believed to lower the amount of down that bird grows in preparation for winter, and is thus not advised--you just want to take the edge off to the point that she is able to pull through it on her own.
 A normally molting bird is usually fine in the cold, but a nearly naked molting bird may need this help!